LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 While modern programming languages use characters that are common to the alphabet of human languages, these characters are translated into values that the computer can understand and execute using mathematic principles.
 This is because computers only understand values made of ones and zeros, called binary.
 The collection of binary values understood by a given computer is known as its machine language.

+All computer languages are translated from something that tends to be easy for a human to understand (source code) into something that is executed on a computer (machine instructions).

 ### Why Binary
 The computer only works with numbers in the binary form, that is why we often hear that a computer only understands zeros and ones.